 FCR has followed all governmental directives to ensure the safety of its employees, tenants, customers, and neighbours during the pandemic.
 In March, First Capital initiated physical distancing protocols for employees, including working remotely, for all staff other than its essential Property Operations Team.
-As the phased re-opening of its offices began in July, FCR implemented additional measures and training to maintain the health and safety of employees.
-Signage was added throughout the office spaces to direct employees on safe habits and personal protective equipment has been provided.
+Phased re-opening of its offices began in July, with additional measures and mandatory training implemented to maintain the health and safety of employees.
+The offices are operating at reduced capacity to ensure physical distancing and signage was added throughout the office spaces to direct employees on safe habits and personal protective equipment has been provided.